Shea McGee on What Her Typical Day Looks Like

 We may earn revenue from the products available on this page and participate in affiliate programs.

 The interior design business is a multifaceted one, with no singular path to success.
 In the spirit of demystifying the industry, we’re speaking to some of the most influential designers, bloggers, and creatives in the field to get the lowdown on how they’re making it.

-“I was really early on Instagram—there were very few people posting about design.
-I can only remember maybe one or two people doing it at the time,” recalls McGee.
-“I was mostly taking cues from fashion bloggers on how to do Instagram.”
+It all began when Shea McGee and her husband, Syd, bought their first home in Orange County, California, back in 2010.
+McGee started documenting her renovation on a then-little-known platform called Instagram: “I was really early—there were very few people posting about design.
+I can only remember maybe one or two people doing it at the time,” she recalls.
+“I was mostly taking cues from fashion bloggers.”

-Did you always know you were going to be a designer?
+Did you always want to be a designer?

-How did you get into interior design?
+How did you turn that passion into a career?

 What were the early days like?

 I was a glorified assistant in a lot of ways.
 I would do a project because it gave me experience, and every time I completed one, the next person trusted me just a little bit more.
 When you haven’t built a name for yourself, you can’t go in and expect people to trust you—because why should they?
 I then started to gain recognition.
 I learned so much about reading people’s facial expressions to see what they were really feeling—it helped me to communicate.

 How did you get your first paying clients?